Course - Soul of a Nation: Black American Popular Music, from R&B to Hip Hop - MUSV3110

 Learning methods and activities

 This class is structured as a seminar with discussion sessions and lectures being the central parts of each class.
-The respective reading, listening, and video viewing assignments for each class will function as the basic materials from which we will build our seminar discussions.
 Weekly coursework includes: select readings; listening and viewing assignments related to readings; and in-class discussion of these assigned materials.

 Recommended previous knowledge